-If you or your organization is in the process of establishing a Summer Camp, whether it's a day camp or 24-hour camp offering recreational, educational or other enrichment programs to children 5 years of age (on or before September 1) and older, you must comply with Chapter 409.175 and Chapter 435, of the Florida Statutes.
+If you or your organization is in the process of establishing a Summer Camp—whether it's a day camp or 24-hour camp offering recreational, educational, or other enrichment programs to children 5 years of age (on or before September 1) and older—you must comply with Chapter 409.175, Florida Statutes and Chapter 435, Florida Statutes .

-To protect our children, the Florida Statutes/law requires all summer camp personnel to be screened, including owners, operators, employees and volunteers that provide summer care for children.
+To protect children, Florida law requires all summer camp personnel to be screened, including owners, operators, employees, and volunteers who provide summer care for children.
 Volunteers providing less than 10 hours of service per month do not need to be screened, as long as they are always within sight of a person who meets the screening requirement.

 Below are more quick links to help guide you and to provide answers to your questions.